Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Toxic hepatitis: symptoms

 The first ones do not appear immediately, but 2-4 days after the penetration of the toxin.
-At first, the person loses his appetite and complains about constant feeling bitterness in the mouth.
+First, the person loses his appetite and complains of constant feeling bitterness in the mouth.

-Then there is a dull pain in the region of the right hypochondrium, which radiates to the shoulder blade.
-It can intensify from time to time, especially if the patient has eaten something spicy or fatty.
+Then a dull pain appears in the area of the right hypochondrium, which radiates to the scapula.
+It may get worse from time to time, especially if the patient has eaten something spicy or fatty.
 Symptoms may also appear digestive system- nausea, vomiting, constipation, diarrhea, bloating, etc.

-The level of bilirubin in the blood rises, as a result of which the patient's skin acquires a yellowish tint, like proteins eyeballs.
+The level of bilirubin in the blood increases, as a result of which the patient’s skin acquires a yellowish tint, like the proteins eyeballs.

-On palpation, you can notice that the dimensions a touch and pressure in this place cause a new pain attack.
+On palpation, you can notice that the dimensions and touching and pressing in this place cause a new pain attack.

 Toxic hepatitis: treatment

-If a person has similar symptoms, you should immediately go to the hospital - self-treatment in this case life-threatening.
-After a series of tests and studies, the doctor will make a diagnosis, as well as find out the cause of the onset of the disease, the stage of its development and the toxin to which the patient has been exposed.
+If a person has similar symptoms, then you should immediately go to the hospital - self-treatment in this case it is life-threatening.
+After a series of tests and studies, the doctor will make a diagnosis and also find out the cause of the disease, the stage of its development and the toxin to which the patient was exposed.

 First you need to completely remove the toxin from the body.
-The methods that are used here are directly dependent on the form of the toxin, the amount and time of its administration.
+The methods used here directly depend on the form of the toxin, the amount and time of its administration.

-If along with toxic poisoning necrosis began to develop, then the same methods are used for treatment as with viral forms illness.
-In the event that a patient suffers from a benign form of hepatitis caused by taking a drug, then sometimes it is possible to do without.
+If along with toxic poisoning necrosis begins to develop, then the same methods are used for treatment as for viral forms diseases.
+In the event that a patient suffers from a benign form of hepatitis caused by taking a drug, it is sometimes possible to do without it.
 As a rule, stopping the use of the drug stops the development of the disease.

-If help was provided to the patient on time, then the prognosis for him will be favorable - the complete disappearance of symptoms will come after 2-4 weeks, after which the body will be able to slowly recover.
-Patients are also prescribed and special diet, which does not create additional load to this organ.
+If help was provided to the patient on time, then the prognosis for him will be favorable - complete disappearance of symptoms will occur after 2-4 weeks, after which the body will be able to slowly recover.
+Patients are also prescribed special diet, which does not create additional load to this organ.

-Acute toxic hepatitis develops when a single large amount of poison or a small doses of toxic substances resembling liver cells usually symptoms appear within 4-6 days.
+Acute toxic hepatitis develops when a single large amount of poison or small doses of toxic substances that are similar to liver cells, symptoms usually appear within 4–6 days.

-chronic hepatitis appears as a result of repeated ingestion of poison, not large doses, which does not resemble liver cells, may appear after a few months.
-Symptoms acute hepatitis- pronounced, the disease is difficult, the patient needs to be hospitalized quickly, and with untimely help, the disease can lead to death.
-Chronic hepatitis does not develop immediately, the symptoms appear gradually, if the cause is not removed, then they are complicated by liver failure and the appearance of cirrhosis.
+Chronic hepatitis appears as a result of repeated exposure to poison, not large doses, which has no resemblance to liver cells, may appear after several months.
+Symptoms acute hepatitis- pronounced, the disease passes severely, the patient must be hospitalized quickly, and if not treated in a timely manner, the disease can be fatal.
+Chronic hepatitis does not develop immediately; symptoms appear gradually; if the cause is not removed, they are complicated by liver failure and the appearance of cirrhosis.

 Causes and treatment of toxic hepatitis

-Ingestion of toxic substances can be accidental, professional or intentional.
-Harmful substances enter the body different ways.
-Through the digestive tract, the respiratory system.
+Ingestion of toxic substances into the body can be accidental, professional or intentional.
+Harmful substances enter the body in different ways.
+Through the digestive tract, respiratory system.

 Liver poisons have different origins

-Industrial poisons enter the body through the skin or during inhalation, when large doses are ingested, an acute infection of the liver occurs with the necrosis of its cells and replacement by fat cells, with frequent hit small doses, chronic hepatitis appears.
+Industrial poisons enter the body through the skin or during inhalation; when large doses are ingested, acute infection of the liver occurs with necrosis of its cells and replacement with fat cells, when frequent hits small doses, chronic hepatitis appears.

 • phosphorus – found in fertilizers, used for metal processing;

-• insecticides - used in rural industry to control various insects;
+• insecticides - used in rural industry to combat various insects;

 • arsenic – formed in metallurgical plants;